Microsoft Office 2019

 Microsoft Office 2019 (second release codenamed Office 16) is a version of Microsoft Office for both Windows and Mac.
 It was unveiled on April 27, 2018, for Microsoft Windows and June 12, 2018, for macOS, and launched on September 24, 2018.
 Some features that had previously been restricted to Office 365 subscribers are available in this release.
 Office 2019 retains the same major version number of 16, making it the second perpetual release of Office 16.
 Office 2019 is compatible with Windows 10 v1809 and Windows Server 2019 through Windows 11 v23H2 and Windows Server 2022.
+It is also compatible with macOS Sierra through macOS Sequoia and macOS 27.
 Unlike other versions of Microsoft Office, Office 2019 received only two years of extended support, which ended on October 14, 2025.

 History

 Microsoft Office 2019 was officially released on September 24, 2018, for Microsoft Windows and macOS, following a preview phase earlier that year.
 Office 2019 was designed for users who preferred a perpetual license model, offering a one-time purchase option, in contrast to the subscription-based Office 365 (now Microsoft 365).
 While it includes essential productivity tools, Office 2019 does not receive future feature updates beyond its initial release.